Why is long division so hard?

 There is something about division in general which just intimidates a lot of kids (and adults!).
 Then you throw in the “formal written method” of long division and it‘s enough to put the strongest of mathematicians to the test.
 The method is lengthy and requires a fair amount of prep and this tends to cause a lot of children to give up before they have even begun.
 It is also slightly different to the methods most adults were taught and so helping with homework can sometimes just reinforce the belief that it is a difficult method.

 In reality, long division doesn’t have to be intimidating.
+I have put together a 5 Day Long Division Challenge to master this formal written method in 5 easy to follow steps.
 Maths is one of those subjects that can incite fear and once doubt has crept in, the mind is great at stopping us from persevering.
 Maths requires resilience.
 Resilience is built from experiencing tricky methods, having a go anyway and experiencing some form of success.

 With access to the right methods and having enough time to practice, even long division can be something that our children can face with confidence.
 Read on for my essentials in smashing long division once and for all.